planetlevel/jot/README.md

 Reports let you define how JOT will collect data over time and how it will format it for you.

-	 # Title of this report will be displayed above the results
+       # Title of this report that will be displayed above the results
        - name: "example"

          # Type of reports include
          # 1. list
          #       ROWS: caller method
          #       COLS: one column named after the sensor defined in "cols"
          #       DATA: values from the sensor named in "cols"
          # 2. compare
          #       ROWS:
          #       COLS: uses the "cols" sensor values as column headers
          #       DATA: values from the sensor named in "cols"
          # 3. table
          #       ROWS:
          #       COLS: uses rule names for cols[0-n] as column headers - parses data values
          #       DATA: values from the sensor named in "cols"
          # 4. series - table but each row starts with a timestamp (currently includes callers col too)
          #       ROWS:
          #       COLS: uses rule names for cols[0-n] as column headers - parses data values
          #       DATA: values from the sensor named in "cols"
          type: "table"

          # Rows indicates a sensor to be used to populate row headers
          rows: "get-routes"

          # Cols indicates a sensor (or list of sensors) to be used to populate column headers
          cols: "get-users"

          # Data indicates how the content of data cells should be populated.
 Can be a fixed string or a rule name.
          data: "X"

 ## TO DO LIST
 =============================
 - Solve problem of sensors inside JOT scope
-	1) don't instrument JOT classes -- using shading
+  1) don't instrument JOT classes -- anything using shading
   2) use global scope to check anywhere you're inside a sensor call

 - Create JOT log file instead of system.out

 - New rules
   1) which routes are non-idempotent?

 - Sensors
   # future features - maybe think about reporting?
   # enabled: "false"
   # sample: "1000" # report every 1000 times? time frequency?
   # counter: "?"   # report 10 mins?
   # scope: include a capture and regex to say whether to start scope (if service.P0.getParameter=foobar)
   # exec: run this code.  before? after? during?

 - Reports
   # possible additions to cols -- caller, stack[n], trace#